Introduction & benefits

-In addition to the A1001 and A1601 door controllers, it is also possible to use the Axis A9161 Network I/O Relay Module.
-This product is suitable if there is no need to use cards or PINs (i.e. only mobile access).
+In addition to the A1001 and A1601 door controllers, it is also possible to use the Network I/O Relay Modules.
+These products are suitable if there is no need to use cards or PINs (i.e. only mobile access).

 Account structure and delegation